ldstep/ldstephensnet/content/notes.md

 ---

+May 15, 2025, at 2:59:40 PM

+Since I started using Plausible Analytics, I’ve discovered that ldstephens still receives a fair amount of traffic from search, particularly Google Search.
+Therefore, I re-enabled the site on Google Search Console.

+---

 May 14, 2025, at 3:23:46 PM

 Every day, I dread the possibility of breaking something in this 11ty project and being unable to fix it.
 To mitigate this risk, I’ve created a shell script that backs up this project to an external drive multiple times a day.